 Here are other useful tips to help you with lactose intolerance:

 1. Drink lactose-free milk products.
 Reduce your risk of having a reaction by replacing “regular” milk with a lactose-free dairy product.
-Lactose-reduced milk still has all of nutrients found in milk, including protein, calcium, potassium and vitamin D.
+Lactose-reduced milk still has all of nutrients found in milk, including protein, calcium, potassium and vitamin D and should not cause any digestive issues.

 2. Research the lactose contentand the effect ofyour favorite dairy foods.
 Reaction to lactose can differ from person to person.
 One person may have severe symptoms after drinking a small amount of milk while another person can comfortably drink milk in the presence of food.
 Some people can easily eat yogurt and hard cheeses such as cheddar and Swiss, while other milk products cause them to have symptoms.
 Find out where you fall in the spectrum, and try to incorporate dairy in your diet accordingly.